Great Crochet Books for Your Craft Library

 Books for Beginners through Masters

-Crafters are known for their stashes of supplies: beads, yarn, fabric, cardstock, or whatever their craft requires.
-They are also known to collect books about their craft.
-I have collected quite a few crochet books, patterns, and other resources over the years and love to share the best of them with my readers.
-I will also share them with my students, as I have decided to try my hand at teaching the craft.
+Crafters are known for their huge stashes of supplies: beads, yarn, fabric, cardstock, paint, or whatever their craft requires.
+They are also well known to collect books about their craft.
+I know I have collected quite a few crochet books, patterns, and magazines over the years and love to share the best of them with my readers.
+I will also share them with my students, as I have decided to try my hand at teaching the craft of crochet to children.

 Some books have clear explanations of techniques, some have patterns I use over and over, and some have photographs of projects so ambitious I may never make them.
-All these books help me improve my crocheting.
+All these books help me improve my crocheting, either through technique or creative inspiration.

-First Learn the Basic Techniques of Crochet - "How to Crochet" Books
+First Learn the Basic Techniques of Crochet - "How to Crochet" Book

 Indulgences: Books Purchased for a Special Project